How I hit my flight training budget within $50

 Personal study at home was where I mastered the majority of the material.
 When I met with my instructor, I brought specific questions and topics that required further explanation.
 It made our time together much more valuable and efficient.
 Without the material in the Learn To Fly Course, I predict I would have easily spent 40-50% more on my training.

 It’s not my intention to make this sound like biased marketing material since, as previously disclosed, I work at Sporty’s.
-But I am making a sincere effort to speak to my fellow pilots as one who recently joined the club and perhaps has some insightful tips for other students working toward their goal of becoming a pilot.
+But I am making a sincere effort to speak to my fellow pilots as one who has been through the process and perhaps has some insightful tips for other students working toward their goal of becoming a pilot.

 Here’s my list of most useful tools to reach my goal on budget.

 - Pilot Community.
 I spent my down time talking with other students, instructors and pilots about their experiences and just making friends.
-If you’re not around other pilots frequently, you’re at a disadvantage.
+If you are not around other pilots frequently, you are at a disadvantage.
 Ask for help and you will receive it.

 - Safe, affordable airplane.
-I made use of Sporty’s 172 LITE – a re-manufactured version of the 172M/N model that is currently only available at Sporty’s Eastern Cincinnati Aviation.
-The airplane I flew rented for $115/hr wet.
-There’s no fancy GPS and no extra instruments and I didn’t need that.
-It’s designed to get students familiar with the basics and not overwhelm them with unnecessary information.
+I made use of an older model Cessna 172 Skyhawk – a re-manufactured version of the 172M/N model.
+The airplane I flew rented for about 20% less than the newer Skyhawk models.
+There was no fancy GPS and no extra instruments and I didn’t need that.
+It was a training platform designed to get students familiar with the basics and not overwhelm them with unnecessary information.
 I highly recommend using the least expensive airplane you can access.
 A Garmin G1000 is nice, but I’m saving hundreds of dollars by training without one and can make a transition at some point in the future.

 - Home study.
-Put down the Xbox and cancel Netflix (temporarily).
+Put down the gaming system and cancel Netflix (temporarily).
 You have to use your time at home diligently to hit your goals.
 You must commit your spare time to flight training so that you spend less time and money relearning the material with your instructor.

 If you have any comments or questions for me about my training please write them below and I’ll be happy to reply!